Local Government Act 1894: First elections and "appointed day"

 The act specified that the first elections to the district councils and reconstituted boards of guardians would take place on 8 November 1894, or such other date that the Local Government Board should fix.
 In the event, the electoral register was not complete until late November, and elections did not take place until December.
-Over 729,000 women were now eligible to vote in local elections in England and Wales (some of whom could already vote in local elections under the Municipal Franchise Act 1869).
+Over 729,000 women were now eligible to vote in local elections in England and Wales (some of whom could already vote in local elections under the Municipal Corporation (Elections) Act 1869).

 All rural parishes were instructed to hold their first parish meeting on 4 December 1894.
 Nominations for parish councillors were made on that date, with many parish councils being agreed by a show of hands at that first parish meeting.
 Where formal elections were demanded for parish councils they were held on (or about) 17 December, with the exact date being fixed by the relevant county council.
 Elections to urban and rural district councils, and for urban poor law guardians took place on the same date as those for parish councils.
 There were no elections in 1895, with the electoral cycle beginning on 15 April 1896.

 The Local Government Board issued circulars declaring the appointed day for the coming into office of the newly elected authorities: